-Over the weekend, as many as 100,000 Red Shirts converged in Bangkok to demand that the prime minister, Abhisit Vejjajiva, dissolve parliament by a deadline of midday on Monday and call new elections.
+Over the weekend, as many as 100,000 Red Shirts converged on Bangkok to demand that Abhisit dissolve parliament by a deadline of midday on Monday and call new elections.

-But Abhisit has rejected the ultimatum and imposed a security blanket across the capital.
+Abhisit has rejected the ultimatum and imposed a security blanket across Bangkok.